 - Research what customers are searching to discover your product or one like it.
 At Envision Horizons, we use subscription software tools to identify monthly search volumes, the number of competing products, and PPC cost.
 However, there are plenty of free software tools sellers can use as well.

 Envision Horizons works with a number of luxury brands and this element can sometimes get a bit tricky.
-Amazon has a misconception of being a discount retailer.
+Amazon has a misconception about being a discount retailer.
 Realistically, the Amazon customer shops for value, not price.

 If a customer searches for face cream, the algorithms are going to show competitively priced products.
 A La Mer face cream (2oz retails for $325) will never be on the first page for a generic search like face cream.
 This is because the price doesn’t appeal to the average consumer.

 Another price strategy we often employ for products with variations is to promote the lowest price variant.
-For example, if a protein bar sells in six-packs and 12 packs, we exclusively push the 6 pack.
+For example, if a protein bar sells in six packs and 12 packs, we exclusively push the 6 pack.
 Then, we use the product detail page and value pricing as an opportunity to upsell.